primatejs/primate/docs/blog/introducing-rcompat.md

 APIs, while Bun has its APIs too.
-Those all have their pros and cons, and if you want to target all of them, you're going to have to write a lot of branching code. rcompat is an abstraction over that, as it plays the role of both a standard library *and* a runtime compatiblity layer -- write once, target everything.
+Those all have their pros and cons, and if you want to target all of them, you're going to have to write a lot of branching code. rcompat is an abstraction over that, as it plays the role of both a standard library *and* a runtime compatibility layer -- write once, target everything.

 ## Evolving standard -- input needed